mskcc-clinbx/mskcc-clinbx.github.io/_posts/2017-01-23-plotting-engraftment-results-in-react.markdown

 Visualizing and analyzing engraftment results can be really tricky.
 Generally, we are focused on answering one question - was the engraftment successful?

 In other words, does the profile post-treatment match the donor rather than the pre-treatment patient (called the host baseline).
-Ff it doesn't match 100%, what percentage of the profile is coming from the donor, and what percentage is coming from the host baseline?
+If it doesn't match 100%, what percentage of the profile is coming from the donor, and what percentage is coming from the host baseline?
 Ideally, as the patient receives treatment, the host percent should decrease.
 This implies that they are mix of the donor(s) from which they received treatment.
 To help determine this percentage, pathologists analyze samples from the donor and the patient both pre and post-treatment.
-The donor sample and patient pre-treatment sample will each have unique profiles, and the post-treatment sample should be a mixture of the two.
+The donor sample and pre-treatment patient sample will each have unique profiles, and the post-treatment sample should be a mixture of the two.
 The pathologist can then determine percentages based on which sample contributed the most to the post-treatment profile.